iPeer Instructor Guide

 • Level of Mastery: Sets the number of options students can choose from when rating the criteria (e.g., use three levels to allow students to choose among three options, such as "Poor", "Average", and "Good").

-• Number of Criteria: Sets how many criteria students will rate (e.g., use five to allow students to evaluate five aspects of their teammates' work).
+• Number of Criteria: Sets how many criteria students will rate (e.g., use five criteria to allow students to evaluate five aspects of their teammates' work).

 • Click Next.